solidi/learning-notes/interviews/career-tips.md

     - Writing to an audience - Viacom.
     - TDD, team, and lately - understanding roles.
     - softwareleadweekly.com Oren Ellenbogen #380
-    - Roles - and Yony at Peleton.
+    - Roles - and Yony Feng at Peleton.
         - Rubics, and other items.
     - "The one about blogging"
         https://medium.com/@solidi/the-one-about-blogging-cd9e65a2055b